robglazerumass/SocialRhythm/README.md

 1. Due to a lack of users and a small set of mock data we are not able to properly view the function of our project on a larger scale.
 2. Some of the mock data within the database contain some discrepancies that cause the number of comments on some posts to be slightly off.
+3. In its current state the like and dislike buttons do nothing on the frontend.
+The functionality exists on the backend but unfortunately no connection was made between the two.
+4. When creating a post you will be able to play a preview of the song you are selecting to share.
+Unfortunately only some songs work for the preview and those that do will continue to play even after closing the window unless manually stopped or the end of the preview has been reached.

 ## Authors